marianaborgal/P001_RealEstate_Insights/README.md

 10. Dashboard deploy on [Heroku](https://p001-reale-insights.herokuapp.com/)
 <br>

-## 5. Top 4 Data Insights
+## 5. Top 3 Data Insights
 1. The number of properties built with basements decreased after the 80s.
 2. Almost 60% of the properties became available during summer/spring.
-3. 50% of properties that should be bought are in a 15km radius from the lake.
-4. Properties selected to be bought in a 15km radius from lake correspond to 60% of expected profit.
+3. Properties selected to be bought in a 15km radius from lake correspond to 60% of expected profit.
 <br>

 ## 6. Conclusion